The Paleo diet is one of the most popular low-carb and high-protein diets around.

 And it sure isn’t as easy as cavemen once had it.
 For cavemen, if they couldn’t hunt it or gather it, they couldn’t eat it.
 And that made it easy for them.

-We face a lot more temptations in this modern days with access to a wider variety of foods.
+We face a lot more temptations in these modern days with access to a wider variety of foods.

 Today, the only hunting we ever have to do for food is for deals and discounts for grocery items at the store!